Home Range Custom fonts Retail History Feedback

 First, a JY&A Fonts typeface does not have to be a text typeface, nor does it have to be conservative.
 We welcome display types as much as text types.
 Second, we encourage designers to push the envelope.

-And we're always keen on new interpretations of 'elegant' and 'timeless': there's still plenty of room to reinterpret these words and come up with something novel.
+We’re always keen on new interpretations of elegant and timeless: there's still plenty of room to reinterpret these words and come up with something novel.

 Media

-We accept typefaces either as printouts, PDFs, FOGs or PostScript Type 1 files.
-Printouts should have the word 'Hamburgefonts' in upper and lower case and then again in all caps.
-PostScript Type 1 files should, generally, be accompanied by information about the designer and printouts if being physically sent.
+We accept typefaces either as printouts, PDFs, outputted font files or FontLab or Fontographer work files.
+Printouts should have the word Hamburgefonts in upper and lower case and then again in all caps.

 Confidentiality